-Debugging an extension (SOE or SOI) can pose certain challenges because you must step into a running service process.
-ArcGIS Server Manager offers several settings that can help you debug Java extensions.
+Debugging an extension (SOE or SOI) poses certain challenges, because you must step into a running service process.
+ArcGIS Server Manager provides several settings that can help you debug Java extensions.
 These settings are described in more detail below.
-You can only debug .NET extensions with the Visual Studio debugger; no Manager debugging tool exists for .NET extensions.
-The ArcObjects .NET SDK help contains instructions on how to debug .NET extensions.
+You can only debug .NET extensions with the Visual Studio debugger; no Server Manager debugging tool exists for .NET extensions.

 To debug your extension, you need to do the following:

 - Use ArcGIS Server Manager to deploy your extension.

 - Use Server Manager to enable debugging on your extension and configure debugging settings.
 These are described in more detail below.